School Closing Guidelines

 - 5:30 a.m.
 Final contacts with Public Works, Mass Transit, Bus Contractor, Supervisor of Buildings and Grounds, and review of weather forecast.
 Contact Superintendents to make final decision.

 - 5:45 a.m.
-If decision is to close school: notify media outlets, place announcement on website, contact United Township feeder schools and non-public Illinois schools, begin staff calling tree.
+If decision is to close school: notify media outlets, place announcement on website and use Emergency Notification Phone System (robo-call) to contact staff, parents and guardians.

 Parents Make the Final Decision